-One of the best ways to improve at drawing is using great reference images.
+One of the best ways to improve at drawing is by using great reference images.
 And that’s why you should get the best sitting drawing reference poses you can find when practicing drawing sitting poses!

 I’ve searched everywhere for the best sitting reference poses for you to draw and split everything up into several sub-topics.

-So let’s go over the list!
+So, let’s go over the list!

 Table Of Contents

 - 3 Sitting On A Chair Reference Poses

 - 3.1 1) Woman Sitting On Chair In A Fashion Pose